Kuludu/MyDSA/README.md

-# MyADT
+# MyDSA
-Simple implements of some ADTs.
+Simple implements of some DSA(Data Structure and Algorithm).

 * Linear List :
   * Sequential List (C++)